shenyangHuang/IAS/README.md

-# IAS
+# Exploring Class-incremental Learning Using Incremental Architecture Search

-Exploring Class-incremental Learning Using Incremental Architecture Search
+To run the experiments: